-Each feature code includes two power cords and an iPDU pair.
+Each feature code includes two power cords.
 Ensure that you meet the requirements for each power cord and connector type that you order.
+For model 993, the feature codes include the power cords and the iPDU pair.
+For models 994, 996 and E96, the feature code includes only the power cords.